 Getting There

-Getting to the Taoyuan event will be a breeze, since it’s right outside Taoyaun HSR station.
+Getting to the Chiayi event will be a breeze, since it will most likely be near Chiayi HSR station.
 Book your HSR tickets very early, though (see my HSR booking guide).

-If they sell out, which is pretty much guaranteed, you can still always show up at any HSR station, but a non-reserved ticket on the spot, and squeeze onto the next one (cars 10-12 only).
-It’s only a 20-min ride from Taipei to Taoyuan.
+If the HSR tickets sell out, which is pretty much guaranteed, you can still always show up at any HSR station, but a non-reserved ticket on the spot, and squeeze onto the next one (cars 10-12 only).
+It’s a 1.5 hour HSR ride from Taipei to Chiayi (or only 30 minutes from Kaohsiung).

 Staying Near the Event